Body Inflation

 Psychology

 There is little formal clinical literature on body inflation, so accounts of its appeal are largely descriptive and drawn from the community itself.
-Proposed threads include an attraction to rounded or exaggerated body shapes, the themes of vulnerability and loss of control that swelling dramatises, and the safe, cartoonish unreality of the scenario, which keeps it firmly in the register of play.
+Proposed threads include an attraction to rounded or exaggerated body shapes, the themes of vulnerability and loss of control that swelling dramatises, and the safe, cartoonish unreality of the scenario, which keeps it in the register of play.
 For many participants it overlaps with adjacent fantasy interests and functions as part of a creative, art-sharing subculture rather than a standalone clinical phenomenon.
 As with most fiction-bound fantasies, the evidence base for any single mechanism is thin and largely untested.

 Prevalence & culture